Traveling With a One-Year-Old: The Best Travel Tips and Toys

-Whether traveling by car or in an airplane, traveling with a one year old child is a challenge for any parent.
+Whether traveling by car or in an airplane, traveling with a one-year-old child is a challenge.
 As safety is paramount, babies of this age are generally strapped into a car seat for long periods of time—a rather uncomfortable way to spend a large block of time.
-Most plane flights require passengers to remain in their seats with seat belts fastened for the bulk of the flight.
-In addition, one year olds are not developmentally ready to spend large amounts of time with sedentary activities: coloring, drawing, and reading are simply not options for this age group.
+Most flights require passengers to remain in their seats with seat belts fastened for the bulk of the flight.
+In addition, one-year-olds are not developmentally ready to spend large amounts of time with sedentary activities; coloring, drawing, and reading are simply not options for this age group.

-One year olds have generally mastered the "pinching grasp" developmental skill, and are beginning to work on their gross motor skills.
-To the uninitiated, this means one year olds want to move their bodies a lot!
+One-year-olds have generally mastered the "pinching grasp" developmental skill, and are beginning to work on their gross motor skills.
+To the uninitiated, this means they want to move their bodies a lot!

-Finding travel toys for one year olds is a real difficulty: the travel toys must be robust enough to withstand some abuse, safe, interesting, and entertain the child for more than a 2 second period of time.
+Finding travel toys for toddlers this age can be very difficult; the travel toys must be robust enough to withstand some abuse, but they must also be safe, interesting, and able to entertain the child for more than a two-second period of time.

-- Fill-and-dump: One year olds love to dump things out of containers and put them back in again.
+- Fill-and-dump: they love to dump things out of containers and put them back in again.

-- Stacking and nesting: One year olds love stacking cups.
+- Stacking and nesting: they love stacking cups.

-- Gross motor play: Crawling, toddling, walking, and other large motor skill activities
+- Gross motor play: crawling, toddling, walking, and other large motor skill activities are all favorites.

-- Cause-and-effect: One year olds love to push buttons and see what results from their action.
+- Cause-and-effect: they love to push buttons and see what results from their action.

 Tips for Traveling by Plane

 When traveling by plane, take advantage of the pre-boarding time.
 If at all possible, purchase the baby his or her own seat.
-While lap-seating infants are a viable option, lap-seating a one year old child is more difficult (particularly for long flights).
-One year old children are active, and will struggle to get down and crawl around on a frequent basis: lap sitting is more difficult once a baby is mobile.
+While lap-seating infants is a viable option because they aren't mobile yet, lap-seating a one-year-old child is more difficult (particularly for long flights).
+This is because one-year-old children are active, and will struggle to get down and crawl around on a frequent basis.

 The supplied “air sickness bag” is another great, free toy.
-It is likely that you won’t need this bag for its intended purpose: you can use the barf bag to create a puppet, to hide snacks and toys in, and to play the favorite “fill and dump” style games that one year olds love.
+It is likely that you won’t need this bag for its intended purpose: you can use the barf bag to create a puppet, to hide snacks and toys in, and to play the favorite “fill and dump” style games that kids this age love.